Krighaar/SemesterProject/readme.md

-#Wishapp
+#Wish-app

 This is my 3rd semester project.
 An application where you can write your wishes, and your friends can select them, without letting you know.
+The benefit is no double gifts!

+The following is a guide to the seed used:
 >### Angular-Express-Mongo-seed
 >
 >This project is an application skeleton for a typical